-• The Borough Council will consider taking enforcement action against owners of buildings where satellite dishes have been erected, or are erected in the future, without planning permission and where negotiation has failed to achieve a satisfactory result.
-As a general rule, no further satellite dishes on front roofslopes or front elevations will be allowed within the Rawtenstall Conservation Area.
+• Where satellite dishes have been erected, or are erected in the future, without planning permission and where negotiation has failed to achieve a satisfactory outcome The Borough Council should consider taking enforcement action against owners of buildings.
+As a general rule, no further satellite dishes on a chimney, wall or roof slope which faces onto, and is visible from, a highway should be allowed within the Rawtenstall Conservation Area.